 FUNDING AREAS: Education, health, human services

-PROFILE: The Hillcrest Foundation was established in 1958 by Mrs. W.W.
-Caruth Sr. to support charitable causes in Texas.
-She was part of a pioneer family that settled in the Dallas area in the mid-1800s.
+PROFILE: Established in 1958, the Hillcrest Foundation is the foundation of Mrs. W.W.
+Caruth Sr. and supports charitable causes in Texas.
+Caruth was part of a pioneer family that settled in the Dallas area in the mid-1800s.
 The family bought and developed several farms and ranches here.
 As Dallas grew into a major metropolitan area, they developed these into successful real estate properties.
 Caruth was interested in advancing education, promoting health, and relieving poverty, and these are the foundation’s grantmaking interests still today.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)